NewAlexandria/leadership_readme/agile-planning-practices.md

 * complete visibility into all planning and design work
 * consistent process and cadence moving from gathering requirements to completed Charter

+### Non Goal:

+* define the actual process of writing a Charter
+* define the contents of a Charter

 ### Principles

 Most of these will have already been implemented.
 For more, [see the section on teams and meetings](/remote-work.html#meetings)